 Did those contacts lead to any agreements?

-Did you approach other finance companies about your plans?
+Did you approach other finance companies about your business plans?
 If yes, with whom did you speak?
 Were any decisions reached or arrangements made?

 6. The operating budget